• Home

 Steve March-Tormé has an extraordinary vocal talent that stands on its own regardless of his famous last name.
 He moves audiences with his stirring vocals and dazzles with his technical facility.
 Steve’s live shows feature some of the most enduring, well-crafted songs ever written, beautifully arranged to appeal to the most nostalgic listener and to thrill the most sophisticated.
 Steve has electrified audiences in settings from intimate jazz clubs to Performing Arts Centers to festivals worldwide.
 His engaging personality, quick wit, and comfortable showmanship make the evening a thoroughly enjoyable experience for his audiences, but the star of the evening is always his voice.

-Steve delivers Our Songs, an evening of music audiences love from Ray Charles, Cole Porter, Lennon/McCartney, Stevie Wonder, Michael McDonald, Aretha Franklin, Harry Warren, and so many more.
-With that voice, these songs, and a virtuoso quartet, this is an exhilarating show, made even more captivating by Steve’s charisma, ease and humor.
+Steve delivers an evening of music audiences love from Ray Charles, Cole Porter, Lennon/McCartney, Stevie Wonder, Michael McDonald, Aretha Franklin, Harry Warren, and so many more.
+With that voice, these songs, and a virtuoso quartet, this show is made even more captivating by Steve’s charisma, ease and humor.
 Songs like "Until You Come Back to Me," "You Don't Know Me," “I Only Have Eyes for You," “Blue Moon,” "We Can Work It Out," "What a Fool Believes," "Every Time We Say Goodbye,” and more, including Steve's original music.
 Please enjoy the following sample videos of musical selections from this show.

 Video Sample: Steve's original "Swingin' at the Blue Moon Bar & Grille."